meshplay/meshplay/docs/pages/guides/troubleshooting/meshplay-operator-meshsync-troubleshooting.md

 ---
 layout: default
-title: Meshery Operator, MeshSync, Broker Troubleshooting Guide
+title: Meshplay Operator, MeshSync, Broker Troubleshooting Guide
-permalink: guides/troubleshooting/meshery-operator-meshsync
+permalink: guides/troubleshooting/meshplay-operator-meshsync
 language: en
-abstract: This documentation provides comprehensive guidance on troubleshooting in Meshery Operator, MeshSync and Broker, ensuring you can address common issues efficiently.
+abstract: This documentation provides comprehensive guidance on troubleshooting in Meshplay Operator, MeshSync and Broker, ensuring you can address common issues efficiently.
 type: guides
 category: troubleshooting
 ---

-{% include alert.html type="dark" title="Meshery Error Code Reference" content="Have specific error with an error code?
-See the <a href='/reference/error-codes'>Meshery Error Code Reference</a> for probable cause and suggested remediations." %}
+{% include alert.html type="dark" title="Meshplay Error Code Reference" content="Have specific error with an error code?
+See the <a href='/reference/error-codes'>Meshplay Error Code Reference</a> for probable cause and suggested remediations." %}

-There are common issues Meshery users may face while operating the [Meshery Operator]({{site.baseurl}}/concepts/architecture/operator) and its custom controllers, [MeshSync]({{site.baseurl}}/concepts/architecture/meshsync) and [Broker]({{site.baseurl}}/concepts/architecture/broker), that can be resolved by performing specific actions.
+There are common issues Meshplay users may face while operating the [Meshplay Operator]({{site.baseurl}}/concepts/architecture/operator) and its custom controllers, [MeshSync]({{site.baseurl}}/concepts/architecture/meshsync) and [Broker]({{site.baseurl}}/concepts/architecture/broker), that can be resolved by performing specific actions.
 This documentation aims to empower users by providing a set of troubleshooting tools and actions.

-## Understanding the Status of Meshery Operator, MeshSync, and Meshery Broker
+## Understanding the Status of Meshplay Operator, MeshSync, and Meshplay Broker

-The following table describes the various states of MeshSync and Meshery Broker and their implications.
+The following table describes the various states of MeshSync and Meshplay Broker and their implications.

 **MeshSync:**